 Step 3: Power off your Moto G completely until it vibrates.

 Step 4: Then restart it into bootloader mode.
-For that, press and hold Volume down key + Power button simultaneously until your device lands into bootloader mode.
+For that, press and hold the Volume down key + Power button simultaneously until your device lands into bootloader mode.

 Note: Your bootloader must be unlocked.
 Refer Pre-Requisites section.